Joint Loans Allow Multiple Borrowers and Owners

 - What happens to the property if one of us dies?

 It’s never fun to consider everything that can go wrong, but it’s better than being taken by surprise.
 For example, co-ownership is treated differently depending on the state you live in and how you own the property.
-If you buy a house with a romantic partner, both of you may want the other to get the home at your death — but ownership laws may say that the property goes to the decedent’s estate (and without valid documents to say otherwise, the family of the deceased may become your co-owner).
+If you buy a house with a romantic partner, both of you may want the other to get the home at your death—but local laws may say that the property goes to the decedent’s estate.
+Without valid documents to say otherwise, the family of the deceased may become your co-owner.

 Getting out of a loan can also be difficult (if your relationship ends, for example).
-You can’t just remove yourself from the loan — even if your co-borrower wants to get your name removed.
-The lender made the loan based on a joint application, and you’re 100 percent responsible for repaying the loan.
-In most cases, you have to refinance a loan or pay it off to put it behind you.
-A divorce agreement that says one person is responsible for repayment will not cause a loan to be split (or get anybody’s name removed).
+You can’t just remove yourself from the loan—even if your co-borrower wants to remove your name.
+The lender approved the loan based on a joint application, and you’re still 100 percent responsible for repaying the debt.
+In most cases, you need to refinance a loan or pay it off entirely to put it behind you.
+Even a divorce agreement that says one person is responsible for repayment will not cause a loan to be split (or get anybody’s name removed).